LucaGGE/Azoth-Blackguard/README.md

 Florentine24 by Haboo - a 24 colors palette I used for my pixelart graphics.\
 Link to Lospec: https://lospec.com/palette-list/florentine24

-Special thanks to Martina Del Giudice, my loved girlfriend, for supporting me first during CS50 and then during CS50's Intoduction to Game Development.
-And also for sacrificing her mental health listening to me rambling about code and the courses all the time.\
+Special thanks to Martina Del Giudice, my loved girlfriend, for supporting me for all these years with all my personal projects.
+And also for sacrificing her mental health listening to me rambling about code and design all the time.\
-Also, I'd like to thank her for being my first tester, for trying so hard to help and for being extremely understanding in regards of all the time I sacrificed for this program.
+Also, I'd like to thank her for being my first tester, for trying so hard to help and for being extremely understanding in regards of all the time I sacrificed for this.

 And lastly, thanks to anybody who went through this chunky document.
 I really appreciate you spending some of your time to read this, and I'd be glad to hear you out if you have any questions.

-Well, that's all for now!
-I wish you the best of luck for your own projects.
-I'm sure you'll deliver!\
-This was CS50... again!
 Cheers,\
-Luca
+Luca G